gaoran0623/Godot-Silkload/README.md

 ### Colliders

-The Rigidbody3Ds that is instanced in prepresent of the bones
+The Rigidbody3Ds that are instanced in prepresent of the bones

 #

 # Options

 <p align="center">
    <img src="media/Exports2025-03-03 233534.png" />

 #### Node Disabled